mnemonic-bit/MemoryAddressHelpers/README.md

 ```

 For a value-type you need to use the ref-keyword, otherwise the value will be copied,
-and the Get() method will only return the location of that value on the call-stack:
+and the Get() method would only return the location of that value on the call-stack:

 ```
 var someStruct = new SomeStruct();